-- 15. Sampling for compliance checking of carbon dioxide: - (i) all bus stations should be selected. - (ii) at least 10% of the bus fleet of the same model or such percentage as determined by the air quality manager(s) based on statistical method should be selected. - 16.
-Inspection frequency: - (i) monitor 1-hour average concentration of carbon dioxide during normal operations at peak hours at least once a year. - (ii) check the ventilation rate or ventilation system in bus compartments for passengers in the workshop at least once every three years.
+- 15. Sampling for compliance checking of carbon dioxide: - (i) all train stations should be selected. - (ii) at least 10% of the railway fleet of the same model or such percentage as determined by the air quality manager(s) based on statistical method should be selected. - 16.
+Inspection frequency: - (i) monitor 1-hour average concentration of carbon dioxide during normal operations at peak hours at least once a year. - (ii) check the ventilation rate or ventilation system in each train compartment/saloon for passengers in the workshop during the overhaul. - 17.
+When the relevant air quality guidelines in Paragraph 7 above are exceeded, the air quality manager(s) should conduct investigation and suggest mitigation measures to ensure the compliance of the relevant guidelines. - 18.
+The air quality manager(s) should develop a cleaning programme to remove dirt and rubbish, avoid water or damp materials, and remove stains, bacteria and mould growth, etc. from the tunnels, concourses, platforms, plant rooms and train compartments/saloons.
+The programme should cover, but not limited to, the following:

-- 17. When the relevant air quality guidelines in Paragraph 7 above are exceeded, the air quality manager(s) should conduct investigation and suggest mitigation measures to ensure the compliance of the relevant guidelines. - 18.
-The air quality manager(s) should develop a cleaning programme to remove dirt and rubbish, avoid water or damp materials, and remove stains, bacteria and mould growth, etc. The programme should cover, but not limited to, the following: - (i) regular cleaning and replacement of air filters in ventilation systems of the bus facilities; - (ii) regular (or at such interval as recommended by manufacturers) cleaning of cooling coils, drain pans and those accessible air ducts in bus compartments for passengers.
-Use a high suction power vacuum cleaner with HEPA filters or other equivalent equipment as determined by the air quality manager(s) in order to avoid dust being returned to the compartment; - (iii) adequate purging of areas including air ducts and cooling coils that have undergone cleaning procedure or fumigation with outdoor air before the stations/buses are returned to service; and - (iv) keeping cleaning records for individual buses and stations.
+- (i) regular cleaning and replacement of air filters in ventilation systems of the railway facilities; - (ii) regular (or at such interval as recommended by manufacturers) cleaning of cooling coils, drain pans and those accessible air ducts in train compartments For passengers.
+Use a high suction power vacuum cleaner with HEPA filters or other equivalent equipment as determined by the air quality manager(s) in order to avoid dust being returned to the compartment; - (iii) adequate purging of areas including air ducts and cooling coils that have undergone cleaning procedures or fumigation with outdoor air before the stations/trains are returned to service;and - (iv) keeping cleaning records for individual train compartment/saloons and stations.